InfuseAI/primehub-python-sdk/docs/CLI/admin/volumes.md

 ### delete

-Delete a dataset by id
+Delete a volume by id

 ```
-primehub admin datasets delete <id>
+primehub admin volumes delete <id>
 ```

-* id: The dataset id
+* id: The volume id